 Kake-geri, the hook kick is the complement to the roundhouse kick.
-Both kicks trace large, arcing path towards their targets, making them popular in movies and television.
+Both kicks trace large, arcing paths towards their targets, leading to their popularity in movies and television.
 Whereas a roundhouse kick travels from outside-to-inside, hook kicks loop from inside-to-outside.
-Hook kicks can only be thrown from a side guard, and provide some variety in your attacks from that position.
+Hook kicks can only be thrown from a side-facing guard, and provide some variety in your attacks from that position.

-Hook kick is a deceptive move, because up until the last second, they look like a side kick that has missed its target.
-Since this technique builds upon the use side kicks, it is reserved for intermediate students .
+Hook kicks are deceptive, because up until the last second, they look like side kicks which have missed its target.
+Since this technique builds upon side kicks, it is reserved for intermediate students .

 Like all of our other kicks, throwing hook kicks is a four-point procedure, so be sure to do it by the numbers: